-Cocos Keeling Islands (CKI) Marine Debris Project is targeting off-island visitors to volunteer for seven days to contribute to the inaugural 2017 beach clean-up event.
-We are aiming to attract approximately 20 volunteers to the islands to pick up, count and record the debris, the majority washing in from offshore sources.
+The Indian Ocean Territories Marine Debris project 2018 is targeting off-island visitors to volunteer to contribute to the collection and audit of marine debris, the majority washing in from offshore sources.

 Ocean plastic pollution is a growing issue in many parts of the world, with the potential to severely impact on wildlife, human health and tourism economy.
 Investing in the research and awareness if these issues now, will ensure that we all have beautiful places to visit into the future.

 Cocos Keeling Islands are the perfect eco tourism holiday location.
 You’ll get to visit uninhabited islands by canoe, watch spectacular birdlife, snorkel or dive amidst coral reefs and diverse reef fish, catch the ferry to Home Island and discover the culture and traditions of the Cocos Malay people and visit the recently voted number 1 beach in Australia at Direction Island.
 If you like to surf, paddle board or kite surf you can do it all on Cocos Keeling Islands.
 As soon as you see this tropical paradise, you’ll fall in love and your contribution to this project will leave you feeling like you’ve not only helped the environment but also the welcoming locals that are lucky enough to call these islands home.

 Situated 2750 kms northwest of Perth, Western Australia, the Cocos Keeling Islands are a group of coral islands that form two atolls.
 Only two of the 27 islands are inhabited - the rest are waiting for you to explore them.
 Find out more at www.cocoskeelingislands.com.au or download an island map here.